VeerChaurasia/AVS_HACK/Readme.md

 First we planned to use a complex circuit but we were facing issues while intergation due to the large input sizes for a more complex circuit.
 So instead we went ahead with using simpler circuits i.e. The Adder Circuit

-## Individual Contributions

-### Veer
-- Frontend

-- Backend

-- Modification and Integration of Smart Contracts

-### Abdullah

-- ZKproofs Integration with Operator

-- Modification and Integration of Smart Contracts

-- Bash scripting

 ## Learning
 - Our main aim was to build a ZK prover for a ZK roll up as an AVS.
 So in the initial phase of our project we also learned about roll up functioning and the problem with the prover being a centralized entity.